yehezkielermanto/PredictionSQL/README.md

 # PredictionSQL
-This is one of my final project of database system courses in my university
+This is one of my final project in database system courses in my university